-In several of our TIPs, we mention the evaporation of gold and gold colored materials.
-This TIPs explores the subject in greater depth.
+In several of our TIPs, we mention the evaporation of gold and gold-colored materials.
+This TIP explores the subject in greater depth.

-Many metallizers achieve gold colors by evaporating aluminum and the applying a colored top coat lacquer.
+Many metallizers achieve gold colors by evaporating aluminum and then applying a colored top coat lacquer.
 This has the advantage of being inexpensive and allowing for good color matching.
-On the down side, color control can be difficult, additional operations may be required, and the color can fade over time.
+On the downside, color control can be difficult, additional operations may be required, and the color can fade over time.
 See our TIPs, Dip Dyes, for more information.
-Some people wish to avoid these problems by depositing a gold colored evaporant.
+Some people wish to avoid these problems by depositing a gold-colored evaporant.

 Gold Alloy Colors

 The color of pure, 24 karat gold is an unchanging standard.
 Beyond that, things become more challenging.

 Gold is very often alloyed with other metals, not only to alter the properties but also to alter the color.
 The colors achieved fall in a range that includes white, green, yellow, red, and brown.
 The chart shows a color map for actual gold alloys.

 Pure gold and gold alloys can be evaporated, but in most cases, they are not used for decorative applications because of the cost of gold, the difficulty in recovering unused gold, the poor adhesion of gold, and the softness of the film.
 A great deal of time and effort has been expended to develop an alloy that would simulate gold, but with better properties and lower cost.

 When we consider gold toned alloys, the first two categories of material that come to mind are brasses and bronzes.